-• View any evidence base and relevant documents on the County Council's website We will We may You can Stage 3 Consult on a draft SPD for at • Extend the consultation period View copies of the relevant Consultation on draft SPD least 4 weeks to allow additional time e.g. where consultation takes place documents on the County Council's website (Regulation 12) Notify key stakeholders over holiday periods informing them about the • Provide written comments to consultation Consult Parish/Town Councils and wider if specific local issue the County Council via post, online using the user-friendly Publish all relevant documents demonstrates this would be web portal or via email to on the County Council's appropriate mwlp@kent.gov.uk about the website along with details of draft SPD during the specified the date by which representations must be made Arrange meetings/workshops with relevant District/Borough time period.
-NB: Comments must be received within the and the address to which they Councils and other interested consultation timeframe and in must be sent parties/key stakeholders writing • After consultation, prepare a Request to be notified when statement setting out the the SPD is adopted persons the Local Planning Authority consulted when Contact the Minerals and preparing the SPD, a summary Waste Planning Policy team vi of the main issues raised how 03000 422370 or those issues have been mwlp@kent.gov.uk if you hav addressed in the SPD any queries about the SPD process • Make a hard copy of the draft P SPD and consultation statement available at the main County Council office
+View any evidence base and relevant documents on the County Council's website We will We may You can Stage 3 Consult on a draft SPD for at Extend the consultation period View copies of the relevant Consultation on draft SPD least 4 weeks to allow additional time e.g. where consultation takes place documents on the County Council's website (Regulation 12) Notify key stakeholders over holiday periods informing them about the consultation Consult Parish/Town Councils and wider if specific local issue Provide written comments to the County Council via post, online using the user-friendly Publish all relevant documents on the County Council's website along with details of demonstrates this would be appropriate web portal or via email to mwlp@kent.gov.uk about the draft SPD during the specified the date by which representations must be made and the address to which they must be sent Arrange meetings/workshops with relevant District/Borough Councils and other interested parties/key stakeholders time period.
+NB: Comments must be received within the consultation timeframe and in writing After consultation, prepare a statement setting out the Request to be notified when the SPD is adopted persons the Local Planning Authority consulted when preparing the SPD, a summary of the main issues raised how those issues have been addressed in the SPD Contact the Minerals and Waste Planning Policy team via 03000 422370 or mwlp@kent.gov.uk if you have any queries about the SPD process Make a hard copy of the draft SPD and consultation statement available at the main County Council office F

-Provide policy documentation produced by the County Council in an accessible format Respond to emails about the SPD process within 10 working days Use social media to promote and raise awareness of the consultation We will We may You can Stage 4 Adoption of SPD (Regulation 14) All SPDs have to go through a formal adoption process by the County Council.
+Provide policy documentation produced by the County Council in an accessible format Respond to emails about the SPD process within 10 working days Use social media to promote and raise awareness of the consultation We will We may You can Adoption of SPD (Regulation 14) All SPDs have to go through a formal adoption process by the County Council.
 Consider comments received on the draft SPD and amend the document if necessary SPD is considered and adopted by Cabinet Member for Environment and Waste (SPDs are not subject to independent examination) Once the SPD is adopted, the County Council will publish it on its website and make it available at the main County Council office with public access as soon as reasonably practicable, along with an Adoption Statement View copies of the relevant documents on the County Council's website Contact the Minerals and Waste Planning Policy team via 03000 422370 or mwlp@kent.gov.uk if you have any queries about the SPD process

-Send a copy of the Adoption Statement to anyone who requested to be notified of the adoption of the SPD • Provide policy documentation produced by the County Council in an accessible format
+Send a copy of the Adoption Statement to anyone who requested to be notified of the adoption of the SPD Provide policy documentation produced by the County Council in an accessible format